Cloufield/GWASTutorial/04_Data_QC/README.md

     "plink2 --help | more" describes all functions.
     ```

 Well done.
-We have installed plink1.9 and plink2.
+We have successfully installed plink1.9 and plink2.

 ### Download genotype data